Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 [HotSwapAgent](http://hotswapagent.org/index.html){:target="_blank"} is the agent that enables you to do hot reloading.
 This allows you to modify the application code, and view the changes without having to restart Alfresco Tomcat (or the ACS Docker container).

-A prerequisite for this tutorial is to have a project created with the Alfresco SDK 4.3, using the All-In-One archetype or the Platform JAR archetype.
+A prerequisite for this tutorial is to have a project created with the Alfresco SDK, using the All-In-One archetype or the Platform JAR archetype.
 It's worth noting that hot reloading is only supported on the platform, and not in Alfresco Share.

 As an alternative to the HotSwapAgent you can also try out JRebel.
 It has more features but isn't free.